 Discover the diversity and beauty of Chile’s forested areas through the medium of botanical art.
-This book is due for publication by the Royal Botanic Garden Edinburgh in autumn 2013.
+This book is due for publication by the Royal Botanic Garden Edinburgh in 2015 for the English edition and 2016 for the Spanish edition

 Latest Project News

-A high quality book featuring 80 newly commissioned, water colour paintings showing the remarkable diversity of plants associated with the woods and forests of Chile.
-It includes many endemic species some of which are now threatened with extinction.
+A high quality book featuring 81 newly commissioned, watercolour paintings showing the remarkable diversity of plants associated with the woods and forests of Chile.
+Included are many endemic species some of which are threatened with extinction.

-- Includes trees, shrubs, climbers, herbaceous and bulbous plant species, some of which have never been painted before.
+- Trees, shrubs, climbers, herbaceous and bulbous plant species, some of which have never been painted before.

-- The text is non-technical and includes details about distribution, habitat, conservation, cultivation and uses.
+- Text that is non-technical and includes details about distribution, habitat, conservation, cultivation and uses.

-- To be published in two large format editions (one in English and one in Spanish).
-Publication is scheduled for autumn 2013
+To be published in two large format editions (one in English and one in Spanish).
+Publication is scheduled October 2015 for the English edition and March 2016 for the Spanish edition

 The Flora of Chile